Sandblog Header

 • find a way to live with the problem, or

 A second option is to find a way to work the problem to your benefit.
 Change the deficit to an asset.
-This is called asset-based thinking.* Okay, so customer traffic has slowed at your business, maybe this is your opportunity to shift your model from a focus on quantity to quality.
+This is called asset-based thinking.* Okay, so customer traffic has slowed at your business; maybe this is your opportunity to shift your model from focusing on quantity to quality.
 Instead of relying on new customers from new traffic, perhaps you should look at your existing satisfied customer base.
 Can you reconnect with them and create higher satisfaction and incremental sales?
-There are a slew of approaches once you turn the problem on its head.
+There is a slew of approaches once you turn the problem on its head.

 Ask first: